ncatlab/nlab-content/pages/4/1/1/2/2114/content.md

 Sometimes a smooth algebraic variety may also be called __algebraic manifold__.

 An abstract $k$-prevariety in the sense of Serre is a locally ringed space which is locally isomorphic to affine $k$-variety.
 The category of $k$-prevarieties has a product which is obtained by locally gluing products in the category of affine $k$-varieties.
-This enables defining a diagonal $X\to X\to X$; a prevariety is separated, or an abstract $k$-variety if the diagonal is closed in Zariski topology (which is, of course, not a product of Zariski topologies of factors).
+This enables defining a diagonal $X\to X\times X$; a prevariety is separated, or an abstract $k$-variety if the diagonal is closed in Zariski topology (which is, of course, not a product of Zariski topologies of factors).

 Morphisms of algebraic varieties are what is also called [[regular map]]s (those which are locally in affine coordinates restrictions of polynomial maps among ambient affine spaces), see there.